Pikklefish/EmailScraper/README.md

     `pip3 install lxml`<br>
     `pip install pandas openpyxl`

-3. Follow propmts in the terminal
+3. Follow propmts in the terminal.
+4. Turn on 2 Step Verification for your Gmail account in setting
+5. Go to `https://myaccount.google.com/apppasswords` and generate an app password names `python`.
+16 character key will appear that python will use to access your gmail.
+6. Rename the `.env_example` file to `.env` and fill in the `GMAIL_KEY`

 A sample excel sheet consisting of emails from the `https://umich.edu/` is included.